 World Backup Day is here once again, meaning it is the perfect time to talk about data backups and how they affect your business.
-By the end of this article, its our hope that you will be convinced of the importance of backing up your information.
+By the end of this article, it’s our hope that you will be convinced of the importance of backing up your information.
 If you haven’t backed up your data, there is no better day to start than today.

 Every March 31, World Backup Day sponsors ask everyone to take the pledge to back up their important documents and precious memories.
 We think it’s important to think about your backups every day, but it is also helpful to have a special holiday dedicated to keeping your data safe.
 We’ll begin our discussion by learning what backups are.